hapax/hapax.github.io/assets/teaching.md

 They need to move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.

-## The role of beauty
+## The way of beauty

 To conclude my little manifesto, I want to suggest a couple of directions out of the scrubland.
-The first is the way of *pure mathematics*.
-This is the path of abstraction, of generalisation, of proof, and most importantly, *beauty*.
+The first is the path of *pure mathematics*: this way lies abstraction, generalisation, proof, and most importantly, *beauty*.

 Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern